pierrebai/MathAnim/Readme.md

 ## Examples

 The modules comes with many examples.
-Currently, there are two, but more will be added later.
+Currently, there are Seven, but more will be added later.
 The examples are:

 ### Aztec Circle